 SOFTS-Arabica coffee recovers but gains capped for now

-LONDON, Dec 13 (Reuters) - Arabica coffee futures on ICE rose on Monday, reversing most of Friday's losses but remaining far off a 10-year peak set earlier last week.
+LONDON, Dec 13 (Reuters) - Arabica coffee futures on ICE rose on Monday, reversing most of Friday's losses, but remained far from the 10-year peak set last week.

 COFFEE

-* Stocks of arabica in ICE exchange warehouses, previously a major source of concern for the market, have stopped their relentless decline for now.
+* Stocks of arabica in ICE exchange warehouses, previously a significant source of concern for the market, have stopped their relentless decline for now.
 KC-TOT-TOT

 * ICE arabica coffee speculators cut their net long position by 911 contracts to 46,661 in the week to Dec.
 7, data showed.